johnmcfarlane/papers/c++/error-handling.md

 }
 ```

 Calls to this API *must* observe the contract.
-In production code, this isn't
-open to negotiation.
-In a C++ program, the contract is typically documented
-in comments.
-Other language allow some of the preconditions and postconditions to
+The contract is part of the interface of the API.
+Contracts need to be communicated to API users.
+Communication can be through documentation.

+The contract is composed of conditions.
+Some conditions can be formally expressed.
-be expressed directly in the code using predicates of the kind passed into `eg_assert`.
+Some such conditions can be expressed in the code itself.
+Some languages support format expression as part of the interface.
+Many languages support expression of conditions within the implementation.

+The `eg_assert` invocations above are examples of expressions within the implementation.

 ### Calling a C++ API

-APIs within a program should never try to deal with Unambiguous Bugs
-resulting from incorrect invocation by users of the API.
+In general, APIs should not attempt to handle out-of-contract usage.
+As with the `pull_away` example above, normalising bugs has many negative consequences.
-The set of possible violations is often significant and can quickly clutter the implementation.
+The set of possible violations is likely to be vast
+so logic to deal with it can dilute the 'intentional' code of a function.

+The contract of `sanitized_run`,

 ```c++
 /// @pre Requires sanitized data, i.e. number in the range 1<=number<=26.